- Zoo and Aquarium Conservation

 The Certificate includes coursework and field experience about plant ecology, grazing ecology and management, inventory and monitoring of rangeland conditions, vegetation management practices, and rangeland planning.
 The Certificate is for those seeking to supplement an existing BS degree and gain advantages in job acquisition and promotion with state or federal agencies, or increased consulting opportunities.

 The University of Arizona offers state-of-the-art training in Geographic Information Systems (GIS) through courses and hands-on application through the School of Natural Resources and the Environment and the School of Geography and Development.
-This collaboration has produced an Undergraduate Certificate program in GIS for undergraduate students who wish to augment a bachelor’s degree with a technological skill set or formalize their training in GIS.
+The Undergraduate Certificate in GIS program is for undergraduate students who wish to augment a bachelor’s degree with a technological skill set or formalize their training in GIS.

 The program can be completed in as little as one year (12 months).
 The Undergraduate GIS Certificate is designed for students wanting to quickly complete a program of study in order to enhance their resumes and begin advancing in their intended careers as soon as possible.